Manage PowerPoint Slide Masters in Python

 presentation.view_properties.last_view = slides.ViewType.SLIDE_MASTER_VIEW

-Aspose.Slides provides the remove_unused_master_slides method (from the Compress class) to allow you to delete unwanted and unused master slides.
-This Python code shows you how to remove a master slide from a PowerPoint presentation:
+Aspose.Slides provides the remove_unused_master_slides method (in the Compress class) to delete unwanted, unused master slides.
+The following Python code shows how to remove unused master slides from a PowerPoint presentation:

 import aspose.slides as slides